JustinPeng2007/roarm_m2/README.md

 # License
-RoArm-M2 for the ESP32: an open source robotics arm.
+RoArm-M2 for ESP32: an open source robotics arm.
 Copyright (C) 2024 [Waveshare](https://www.waveshare.com/)

 This program is free software: you can redistribute it and/or modify